cpdean/cargo-danger/README.md

 ### Installation

 Currently `danger` can only be compiled from crates.io for installation.
-You will need cargo installed a rust toolchain.
-Fortunately, this is a tool for rust programmers, so if you want to use `danger` you probably have everything you need already:
+You will need cargo installed and a rust toolchain.
+Fortunately this is a tool for Rust programmers, so if you want to use `danger` you probably have everything you need already:

 ```